Unboxed-Software/solana-course/content/intro-to-reading-data.md

 }
 ```

 Most of the time when dealing with SOL, the system will use lamports instead of SOL.
-Since computers are better at handing whole numbers than fractions, we generally do most of our transactions in whole lamports, only converting back to Sol to display the value to users.
+Since computers are better at handing whole numbers than fractions, we generally do most of our transactions in whole lamports, only converting back to SOL to display the value to users.
 This is why we take the balance returned by Solana and divide it by `LAMPORTS_PER_SOL`.

 Before setting it to our state, we also convert it to SOL using the `LAMPORTS_PER_SOL` constant.